Flavi1P/burned-area-s2/README.md

 ![Saumos spatial blocks and cloud loss](outputs/split_saumos.png)

 **Split by event, and by spatial block inside the training event.** Blocks are ~17.5 km, beyond the autocorrelation range of a scar this size.
-A 1 km buffer between roles belongs to nobody, so no training pixel is within 2 km of a calibration or test pixel.
+Roles are separated by a 1 km buffer belonging to nobody — a compromise, not a guarantee, since 2 km is inside the range the blocks exist to respect.
+Full separation was
+tried: it left 30 ha of burned ground in the calibration blocks out of 1 442, nothing to calibrate on.
+Stated rather than solved.

 **The test footprint is geometric** — EMS area of interest plus a 2 km buffer — and every pixel inside it is scored, including entirely unburned ones.
 Nothing